inverseproblem/ANISPROU.jl/docs/src/index.md

 75uMIM7highSDS_3.DAT
 ```
 where the file names must follow the following rules:
-- they must end with ".DAT"
+- they must end with ".DAT" or ".dat"
 - they must contain the name of protein (e.g., "IM7") in the file name
 - the file format must be the same than the provided example (a commonly used instrument).

 Two optional parameters can be passed to [`readallexperiments`](@ref), namely `scalfactor` (defaulting to 0.004184 to convert Cal/mol to kJ/mol) which scales the enthalpy values, and `discninitrows` (defaulting to 0) which skips a certain  number of initial rows from the data set because usually initial data are affected by strong instrument noise which could bias the subsequent fitting process.
 See [`readallexperiments`](@ref) to adapt it to a different case.

 Next step is to extract the concentration of SDS and protein, the measured enthalpy and the indices for each experiments (`idxdata`) in the global data set.
-Then instantiate the `ITCObsData` structure containing the measured (observed) enthalpy values along with other information.
-See [`ITCObsData`](@ref).
+We obtain a dictionary, `data` in this case, containing all necessary information.
 ```@example procITC
 using PyPlot # hide
 PyPlot.ioff() # hide